 You and me both!
 If you’re wondering how to navigate cravings while living the plant milk dream, boy do I have some recommendations for you!

-Your everyday supermarkets stock both the Pico and Pana ranges, made with hazelnut, almond, and coconut milks, as well as several dairy-free dark chocolates.
+Your everyday supermarkets stock the Pico, Lindt and Whittaker’s ranges, made with hazelnut, almond, coconut and oat milks, as well as several dairy-free dark chocolates.
 Plant milks add such a smooth creaminess to chocolate that you almost need to taste to believe; and in my humble opinion, they are the superior choice.
 In particular, hazelnut and rice milk chocolates give the most heavenly, velvety mouthfeel.

 Don’t forget to check out your local health food and specialty stores, too.
 Many of them stock some excellent dairy-free blocks and bars.
 I could recommend all my faves here, but then there’d be no excuse for you to try them all in the name of research 😉

 Now that you likely have the Willie Nelson classic stuck in your head, I should mention the handy grab and go options available to quell your thirst for a good ol’ classic flavoured milk.
 Sure, almost every cafe has great options for drinks, but if you’re travelling on highways with nothing but servos around, you’re still very much spoilt for choice.
 From single serve iced coffees and mochas made with almond, oat, and coconut milks, you’ll be kept adequately caffeinated.
-There is ample choice for readily available chocolate plant milks, too.
+There is ample choice for readily available flavoured plant milks, too.
+The Toatl oat milk range (available at all good servos) comes in chocolate, strawberry, and caramel and are – in my humble opinion – the holy grail of flavoured milks!

-If you’re more of a road trip planner, some health food stores carry single serve chocolate hazelnut milks – and even strawberry soy milk!
+If you’re more of a road trip planner, some health food stores carry single serve and shelf-stable chocolate hazelnut milks – and even strawberry soy milk.
 And let’s not forget the 1L cartons of chocolate-flavoured oat, almond, or soy milks in the supermarkets.
 If you’re someone who is constantly on the move, you can even get dairy-free Up & Go in chocolate and vanilla.

 Home tip: A DIY chocolatey drink is easier than ever, thanks to the plant-based Milo – try it with chilled hazelnut milk.
 Don’t forget to throw in some ice cubes if you’re feeling a bit extra!